zbutfly/biblio/README.md

 ### Cache

-Since the accessing of github api will forbiden on frequent read, I use `sessionStorage` of browser for cache of responses from api.
-You can clean them to refresh site.
+Since the accessing of github api will be forbidden on frequent reading, I use `sessionStorage` of browser as cache of responses from api.
+You can clean them to refresh the site.

 ### Auth